mehtab39/avoma-fe-assignment/README.md

 - **TailwindCSS**: Used for styling.
 Tailwind allows rapid and consistent design.
 - **React Query**: For data fetching and caching to manage server state efficiently.
 - **TypeScript**: Provides type safety and improves code quality.
-- **React Window**: Used for rendering large lists efficiently to improve performance.
 - **withQuery HOC**: Created to abstract data fetching logic, handle loading and error states and remove duplicacy from the codebase.